samrat1699/ChronicKidneydisease-ML/README.md

 ## Dataset

 The dataset used in this project contains medical data related to chronic kidney disease.
 It includes features such as age, blood pressure, and various blood test results.
-The dataset is available at [link-to-dataset](link-to-dataset).
+The dataset is available at [https://www.kaggle.com/datasets/mansoordaku/ckdisease](link-to-dataset).

-## Installation

-1. Clone this repository: `git clone https://github.com/your-username/chronic-kidney-disease-prediction.git`
-2. Navigate to the project directory: `cd chronic-kidney-disease-prediction`
-3. Install the required dependencies: `pip install -r requirements.txt`

 ## Usage